lukas-owens/lukas-owens/README.md

 ### Hi, I'm Lukas!

 I'm a data analyst and progammer who has worked in the healthcare industry in the US for the past 7 years.
 I mainly work in `Python`, `R`, `SQL`, and `SAS`, and I am always trying to learn new coding languages and data analysis techniques.
+I am interested in the applications of mathematical modeling and statistics to biological and medical research.

 I use this profile to store projects I work on in my free time.
 The README for each package contains project overviews as well as examples and illustrations.